alexanderl0ng/asm-decoder/README.md

 ## Current Support

--   **MOV instruction**  - Register/memory to/from register, immediate to register
+-   **MOV instruction**     - Register/memory to/from register
+                            - Immediate to register
+                            - Immediate to memory
+                            - Memory/accumulator to accumulator/memory

 ## Building